10 surprising facts about Antarctica

 4 – Its the coldest place on earth

-The coldest temperature ever record on earth was taken at the Russian Vostok research facility and measured −89.2 °C (−128.6 °F).
-If you were out in this temperature wearing nothing but jeans and a t-shirt you’d be dead in about 15 seconds.
+The coldest temperature ever recorded on earth was taken at the Russian Vostok research facility and measured −89.2 °C (−128.6 °F).
+If you were out in this temperature wearing nothing but jeans and a t-shirt you’d be dead in about 30 seconds.

 5 – The soil could kill us all

-Soil contains an enormous amount of bacteria which serve many different functions.
-Some of these functions are responsible for the creation of diseases and fungus’s which could be devastating to a new population.
-When European settlers first came into contact with new civilisations, they often caused countless deaths through the spread of a disease the native population had zero immunity to, often wiping out entire tribes just through contact.
-Since the surface area of the continent is so big, its almost guaranteed to contain something nasty in the soil, or at least something that would have the ability to mutate into something nasty.
+Soil contains an enormous amount of bacteria that serve many different functions.
+Some of these functions are responsible for the creation of diseases and fungi which could be devastating to a population.
+When European settlers first came into contact with new civilizations, they often caused countless deaths through the spread of a disease the native population had zero immunity to, often wiping out entire tribes just through contact.
+Since the surface area of the continent is so big, it is almost guaranteed to contain something nasty in the soil, or at least something that would have the ability to mutate into something nasty.

 6 – Its the windiest place on earth